 Full galleries are the best way to see consistency

 You’ll be able to get a true indication of what a full day of wedding coverage looks like.
 You can get an idea of how many photos to expect.
-Most photographers, myself included, don’t show a lot of detail photos or, but those are always part of a real wedding day.
+Most photographers, myself included, don’t show a lot of detail photos or family group photos, but those are always part of a real wedding day.
 Make sure you’re looking at a full gallery (usually hundreds of images), not just a blog post with 40-50 favorites.

 Pay close attention to the overall quality.
 If there’s a big discrepancy in quality or the editing looks inconsistent, that’s not a good sign.
 Is every single photo in focus?
 And, of course, if a photographer won’t show you a full, start-to-finish wedding day I would suggest you keep looking.